DIY: How to Stretch a Painting

 The bars simply slides together to form a rectangle with the braces (if your painting is large enough to need them) placed in the center.
 If you match up all four corners of the stretcher bars carefully, the framework you’ve created will be square.
 To be sure, use your string or measuring tape to measure corner to corner each way.
 The measurements should be equal.
 If not, adjust.

 Step Three: Staple the corners of the stretcher bars.

 Still working on the back of the assembled framework, place three staples where the blue lines are in the picture below.
 Do this on all four corners.

 Step Four: Lay out your painting and assembled stretcher bars.

 Spread your blanket or sheet out on a level, flat surface larger than your painting.
 Put your painting right-side-down on top of the blanket or sheet.
 Put your stretcher frame on top of the painting.
 Be sure your frame is centered on top of your painting.
 If your stretcher bars are 1.5 inches deep, you’ll need at least 2 inches of extra canvas on each side of the stretcher bar framework.
 If you need to put in a cross brace or two, do it now.

-Step Five: Begin stapling your painting to the stretcher bars.
+Step Four: Begin stapling your painting to the stretcher bars.